 made great strides toward all of my health goals and look forward to continuing

 to work with her in the future.” –AO, grant writer

 “Michelle is knowledgeable, engaging, and on point.
 All of her recommendations are evidenced-based, simple to implement, and life-changing.
 She’s wonderful!” –JS, Executive director of a foundation committed to a thriving planet

-* More energy, better quality sleep, and practical ways to nourish yourself with food (even when traveling)! *Greater ease in creating healthy habits that support your well-being. *Practical tips and suggestions that you can apply immediately. *Personalized guidance in how to make small changes that yield big results *Opportunities to set practical goals/action steps that you can actually achieve to keep you on track with your health and well-being (so you can keep being an amazing changemaker) *Ongoing accountability, encouragement, and connection so that you can really show up as your best–this is key!
+* More energy, better quality sleep, and practical ways to nourish yourself with food (even when traveling)! *Greater ease in creating healthy habits that support your well-being on a daily basis.
+Small steps lead to great shifts! *Practical tips and suggestions that you can apply immediately.
+Let’s stop waiting for “when” or “if” and take action today! *Personalized guidance in how to make small changes that yield big results.
+Every body is different and I’m here to support you through a model that works for your unique body, lifestyle, and situation. *Opportunities to set practical goals/action steps that you can actually achieve to keep you on track with your health and well-being (so you can keep being an amazing changemaker!). *Ongoing accountability, encouragement, and connection so that you can really show up as your best–this is key!
 We can’t do it alone! *The support and wisdom of your fellow group members who know exactly what you’re going through!

 Do you ever get messages from multiple sources and they are all telling you the same thing?
 Well, I have and the message is SLOW DOWN and be in the flow!